fpenno/visual-express/README.md

 rServer.start();
 ```

-Initialize directories for custom configurations and handlers:
+Initialize directories for custom configurations and dynamic handlers:

 ```sh
 $ node node_modules/visual-express/vxpress-init.js
 ```

-And then execute it:
+All good and ready to start the server!
+Run the following command:

 ```sh
 $ node server-start.js